ros-industrial/motoman/motoman_gp180_support/tools/process_meshes/README.md

 You can use the tool `stl_cmd` (install from https://github.com/AllwineDesigns/stl_cmd) to process original meshes saved from Yaskawa 3D model files (STEP file) as individual STL files named after corresponding STEP file parts.
+You can prepare those individual STL files by opening the STEP file in Fusion 360 and saving each component as an STL (right click on the component and choose Save as STL).

-Just save those files in the subdirectory `input` of the directory named after specific robot manipulator
+Save those files in the subdirectory `input` of the directory named after specific robot manipulator
 variant:

 * BASE_AXIS.stl